-Laying and incubating eggs outside the body is one characteristic that helps define what makes birds special, but what do you know about a bird's eggs?
+Laying and incubating eggs outside the body is one characteristic that helps define what makes birds special, but what else do you know about bird eggs?
 They are more amazing than you may realize!

 Wild Bird Egg Trivia

 - All bird eggs are amniotic, which means they include a hard shell, a porous membrane for the exchange of oxygen and carbon dioxide, and a rich yolk that nourishes the developing chick.
 The yolk is made of fat and protein, and the yolk color varies depending on the quality of the laying female's diet.